 Creative Commons License

 OSF’s policy is to ensure that both its own Work Product and that of its grantees furthers its mission and charitable purposes and that it benefits the public.
 To that end, OSF has granted a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 license to virtually all of its own Work Product.
 Under the terms of this license, anyone may copy and widely distribute OSF’s Work Product without charge for non-commercial purposes, provided that they do not alter it, that they credit the Open Society Foundations as the creator, and that they provide a link to OSF’s website.
 Our images are not governed by the Creative Commons license and may not be used without our written permission.

 Though OSF believes that, in most cases, intellectual property rights should not limit or deny access to grantees’ Work Product, grantees remain free to determine their own policies on such matters.
-A grantee’s decision whether or not to grant a Creative Commons license to their Work Product will not affect grant decisions by OSF.